fieldtrip/website/development/testing.md

 Some test scripts use simulated data generated in the test script and don't need any external data to run.

 For test scripts that do read data from disk, it is required for the data files to be present on the DCCN central storage.
 There are two types of test data: private and public.

 The private test data is stored in the directory `/home/common/matlab/fieldtrip/data/test`, which on the DCCN Windows desktops is available on `H:\common\matlab\fieldtrip\data\test`.
 This is only available to users inside the DCCN.

 The public test data is stored in the directory `/home/common/matlab/fieldtrip/data/ftp`, which on the Donders Windows desktops is available on `H:\common\matlab\fieldtrip\data\ftp`.
-This data is also available to through the [download server](https://download.fieldtriptoolbox.org/).
+This data is also available from the [download server](https://download.fieldtriptoolbox.org/).

 {% include markup/info %}
-Note that test scripts with ``DATA no`` and ``DATA public`` can be executed by every user.
+Note that test scripts with `DATA no` and `DATA public` can be executed by every user.
 If needed, the **[dccnpath](/utilities/dccnpath)** function will download the public data automatically.
 {% include markup/end %}